sbu-ces-unofficial/pinger/README.md

 - `--version`: get the version of pinger (useful for seeing how up-to-date your copy is)

 Note:
-- Administrator permission is required on Unix systems to make ICMP requests
-  - As a result, logs are also created as root and can only be deleted by root
+- For Unix machines, 0.0.3 release and below requires sudo privileges to make ICMP requests.
+This is no longer necessary as newer versions make use of TCP pings.
 - If the binary is not in your path and it is in the current directory, you would need to specify `./pinger` or `./pinger.exe`.
 - All results from the `monitor` subcommand gets logged to _internet_connectivity.log_.